Vietnam.vn - Nền tảng quảng bá Việt Nam

 The capacity of the aquifer is reduced by 7,000 Great Pyramids

-A team of scientists from the Desert Research Institute (DRI) at Colorado State University and the Missouri University of Science and Technology studied the decline in groundwater storage worldwide due to land subsidence, Interesting Engineering reported on November 7.
+A team of scientists from the Desert Research Institute (DRI) of Colorado State University and the Missouri University of Science and Technology studied the decline in groundwater storage worldwide due to land subsidence, Interesting Engineering reported on November 7.
 The new study was published in the journal Nature Communications.

 “Our research puts land subsidence caused by excessive groundwater pumping into a global context,” said Fahim Hasan, a graduate student at Colorado State University.